 The roof of the Maritime Alps

-"The nearby massif of Argentera is clear, and we look in admiration at the two superb ridges, the one descending from Corno Stella and the one joined to the Madre di Dio"
+"The neighbouring massif of Argentera stands apart with the two superb ridges which we admire, the one that descends from Corno Stella and that which belongs to the Madre di Dio"